Study Away Risk Assessment Committee

 The Study Away Risk Assessment Committee (SARAC) is responsible for authorizing university-sponsored educational or service opportunities involving travel to high risk locations where there is a significant health or safety concern.

-A designation of high risk travel will be given to locations which currently have a Reconsider Travel (Level 3) or Do Not Travel (Level 4) advisory rating from the U.S. Department of State.
+A designation of high risk travel will be given to locations which currently have a Reconsider Travel (Level 3) or Do Not Travel (Level 4) advisory rating from the U.S. Department of State and/or a Do Not Travel (Level 3) advisory rating from the CDC.
 This may be a country-wide advisory or a region-specific advisory if the proposed travel falls within that region.
 A high risk designation may also be given to countries or regions with a rating of a 4 or 5 (on a scale of 1-5) by Vanderbilt’s travel security provider.
 Additionally, the University may apply the designation of high risk to locations that pose a specific health, safety, or security concern as indicated by the CDC, the World Health Organization, insurers, third party travel security providers, in collaboration with the Global Safety and Security Manager.

 SARAC is also responsible for deciding whether to suspend an educational opportunity away from campus when health or safety concerns emerge shortly before a program begins or while it is in progress.
 The Committee is expected to balance the educational and/or research merits of the travel opportunity with its associated risk, with an emphasis on risk mitigation.

 Do I need to apply for authorization?

 - Are you going to a location currently under a State Department Travel Advisory level 3 or 4?